sshyran/Chromite-fresh-Dec-2022-source-import/api/README.md

 When deprecations are made, be sure to leave a comment that has the ToT milestone to document when the field can be removed, e.g. `Deprecated in M95`.

-### gen/
+### gen/ & gen_sdk/

 The generated protobuf messages.

-**Do not edit files in this package directly!**
+**Do not edit files in these folders directly!**

 The proto can be compiled using the `compile_build_api_proto` script in the api directory.
-The protoc version is locked and fetched from CIPD to ensure compatibility with the client library in `third_party/`.
+For `gen/`, the protoc version is locked and fetched from CIPD to ensure compatibility with the client library in `third_party/`.
+For `gen_sdk/`, the proto is compiled with the version of protobuf in the SDK, i.e. the one installed via the protobuf ebuild.

 ### controller/